Chung T'ien Television: History

 In April 2019, The Nikkei reported that CTi-TV parent company received millions in subsidies from the Chinese government.
 In November 2019, Wang Liqiang, a self-proclaimed PRC spy who defected to Australia, claimed that CTi TV had received Chinese funding in return for airing stories unfavorable of the Taiwanese government.
+Investigation concluded that there's no evidence to support Wang's claims, and individuals that he had accused of being accomplices or handlers were cleared of all national security charges.
 The Want Want China Times Group denied these allegations.

 On 22 April 2019, during a news report on the last episode of Taiwanese television drama, The World Between Us, it was discovered CTi TV used a pirated source of the drama during the report while putting a watermark claiming to be recorded from Public Television Service, who broadcast the drama.

 In November 2020, the National Communications Commission (NCC) announced that it would not renew CTi TV's broadcast license for CTi News as it found multiple violations against the network for bias and disinformation.
 CTi News ended its final cable broadcast at 23:59 on December 11, 2020. however, CTi News continues to broadcast on its YouTube channel and its own app, while its sister channels CTi International (abroad only), CTi Entertainment and CTi Variety also continues to broadcast on cable and satellite.
 CTi TV had also been fined a total of NT$11.53 million (US$400,932) for 25 breaches of media regulations between 2014 and 2020.
+The Kuomintang has continued to press for renewal of its broadcast license.
+NCC's decision was overturned by the Taipei High Administive Court in May 2023 although CTi News' broadcast license was not reinstated and there is no compensation from the government.